OberstKrueger/www-oberstkrueger-com/report/books-i-have-read/index.md

 - Munroe, Randall - How To: Absurd Scientific Advice for Common Real-World Problems
 - Munroe, Randall - Thing Explainer: Complicated Stuff in Simple Words
 - Munroe, Randall - What if?: Serious Scientific Answers to Absurd Hypothetical Questions
+- Prescod-Weinstein, Chanda - The Disordered Cosmos: A Journey into Dark Matter, Spacetime, and Dreams Deferred
 - Singer, P.W. - LikeWar: The Weaponization of Social Media
 - Tyson, Neil deGrasse & Lang, Avis - Accessory to War: The Unspoken Alliance Between Astrophysics and the Military
 - Tyson, Neil deGrasse - Astrophysics for People in A Hurry